"It belongs in a museum!"

 - Combat: Combat is the use of fighting skills to clear monsters or enemies.
 These tend to be quick skirmishes - a combat Challenge is typically not an extended fight with named NPCs, but a battle with random monsters.
 Combat is defeating an enemy in battle to get where you need to go.
 Its corresponding Action is "Fight."

 Every character gets a rating in each of the Dungeon Abilities, which reflects how effective they are at resolving those Challenges.
 These are purchased using Digger Points (DP), which are tied to their Gunslinger Character Points; for every 5 Character Points, they receive 1 Digger Point.
-As such, a starting character typically begins with 20 DP.
+As such, a newly-created character begins with 32 DP.

 Whenever you encounter a Challenge (let's say Brute), your character will activate their corresponding ability (in this case, Force) to attempt to resolve the challenge.
 The party's score is tallied against the challenge difficulty; success generates more Exploration and less Exhaustion.
 Failure does the opposite.